 "It was a central issue with Andrew Johnson, and there was a question during Clinton's proceedings about whether his lie was a ‘low’ crime or a ‘high’ crime," Gerhardt said.

 According to Suzanna Sherry, a law professor at Vanderbilt University who specializes in constitutional law, "nobody knows" what is specifically included or not included in the Constitution’s broad definition of “high crimes and misdemeanors.”

-“It’s only happened twice and so the general thought is that it means whatever the House and the Senate think it means,” Sherry said, explaining that the speaker of the House is the one to call for a committee to investigate, and even if the House approves the article or articles of impeachment, the senators can choose to vote against the articles if they feel they are not appropriate.
+"It’s only happened twice and so the general thought is that it means whatever the House and the Senate think it means," Sherry said, and even if the House approves the article or articles of impeachment, the senators can choose to vote against the articles if they feel they are not appropriate.

 What does an impeachment vote mean for a sitting president?

 A president can continue governing even after he or she has been impeached by the House of Representatives.
 After Clinton was impeached on Dec.
 19, 1998,he finished out his second term, which ended in January 2001, during which time he was acquitted in a Senate impeachment trial.
 While Clinton continued governing, and the impeachment had no legal or official impact, his legacy is marred by the proceeding.